Finite Codimensionality Method in Infinite-dimensional Optimization Problems: Further comments

-with both $f_0$ and $f$ being continuously Fr\'echet differentiable.
-Then, $\mathcal{Z}(\bar u) =\Im (f^\prime(\bar u))$ (see (\ref{c(bar u)}) for the definition of $\mathcal{Z}(\bar u)$).
-In $\cite[\mbox{Theorem } 4.2]{Kurcyusz1976}$, when $f$ is affine, the existence of a nontrivial Lagrange multiplier is proved to be equivalent to the closeness of $\Im(f'(\overline{u}))$.
-In $\cite{BS}$, for the above special case, it is required that $\Im(f'(\overline{u}))$ has nonempty relative interior, which is equivalent to the condition that $\Im (f^\prime(\bar u))$ is closed in $X$.
-However, in practice, the closeness of a subspace in an infinite-dimensional space seems difficult to be verified directly.
-In the following proposition, it will be shown that, similar to the finite codimensionality condition discussed in Section 3, the closed range condition can also be obtained by some {\it a priori} estimates.
-However, verification of these estimates seems not easier than proving the associated estimates for finite codimensionality.
+with $V$ being a Banach space, and both $f_0$ and $f$ continuously differentiable.
+In this case, $\mathcal{Z}(\bar u) =\Im (f^\prime(\bar u))$ (see (\ref{c(bar u)}) for the definition of $\mathcal{Z}(\bar u)$).
+In \cite[\mbox{Theorem }4.2]{Kurcyusz1976}, it was proved that for an affine $f$, the existence of a nontrivial Lagrange multiplier is equivalent to the closeness of $\Im(f'(\bar{u}))$.
+In \cite{BS}, it was required that $\Im(f'(\bar{u}))$ has a nonempty relative interior, which is equivalent to the condition that $\Im (f^\prime(\bar u))$ is closed in $X$.
+However, verifying the closeness of a subspace in an infinite-dimensional space may be difficult in practice.

+In the following proposition, it will be demonstrated that, similar to the finite codimensionality condition discussed in Section 3, the closed range condition can also be established through certain {\em a priori} estimates.
+However, validating these estimates is not any easier than proving the associated estimates for finite codimensionality.